ordbase/generative-orc-721/IDEAS.md

 ... that is the canvas matrix metadata (copy-n-pasted) from the website ...

-... that meta data format looks like hitting the jack pot ... and i have marked the new "matrix" style as an upcoming ordgen / ORC-721 protocol update that lets you expand the g(enerative) numbers in two dimensions (x and y).
+... that meta data "matrix" style format looks like hitting the jack pot ... and marked for an upcoming ordgen / ORC-721 protocol update that lets you expand the g(enerative) numbers in two dimensions (x and y).

-more explorations ...
+let's explore some more ...

 happy to do a 16 color (or 256 color - 8bit) canvas in ordgen / ORC-721 ...
 BUT ...